-- If you make errors or leave something out you will either get your documents back and get to start over or you will receive a Request for Further Evidence (RFE).
-In this latter case they are asking for more documentation of your spouse or fiance’s eligibility for a visa.
-This can delay things for from a few weeks to 90 days or more and if not properly replied to may result in an outright denial with you back at square one; by the way, you will likely have forfeited your filing fee as well.
+- If you make errors or leave something out you will either get your documents back and have to start over or you will receive a Request for Further Evidence (RFE).
+In this latter case they are asking for further documentation of your spouse or fiance’s eligibility for a visa.
+This can delay things for from a few weeks to 90 days or more and if not properly replied to may result in an outright denial with you back at square one; you will likely have forfeited your filing fee as well.

 How do I use the K-1 fiancée visa to bring my fiancé to the U.S and what do I need to do to get started?

-- If your income is not high enough you may have an additional sponsor's income and property used to achieve the needed income level.
+- If your income is not high enough you use a joint (additional) sponsor's income and property to achieve the needed income level.

 - Within 24 hours of hearing from you, AmeriLawGroup will get the whole process started for you.
 Please review our Services and Fees and we will take it from there.